georgalis/pub/know/texmf/fonts.md

 The TSV inventory (phases 1 and 2) is always unfiltered.
 The `-e` flag controls only the sample `.tex` output.
-Within each encoding scope, the sample applies four independent filters before writing `\showfont`
+Within each encoding scope, the sample applies three filters and a deduplication pass:
-entries:

 **Encoding whitelist.** Conservative (default) restricts to T1, OT1, LY1---encodings renderable as Latin text under the document's